allenai/allennlp/tutorials/getting_started/semantic_parsing.md

 - Transition functions and training algorithms
 - Keeping track of the decoder's state
-- Defining a transition system to specify what actions there are and when they can be taken
+- Defining a transition system (or a logical form language) to specify what actions there are and when they can be taken, and an execution engine for that language
 - Adding context to your model (like a table or a database)
-- Defining an execution engine
 - Putting the context, the transition system, and the execution engine together into a `World`

 ## Training a transition function